Congress, merchants group urge credit card companies to drop swipe fee increases - NewsBreak

 Congress, merchants group urge credit card companies to drop swipe fee increases

-WASHINGTON — Right now, families are already dealing with the worst inflation in decades, and soon, some businesses worry they may have to raise their prices even higher if credit card companies go through with plans to increase “swipe fees.’
+Right now, families are already dealing with the worst inflation in decades and soon, some businesses worry they may have to raise their prices even higher if credit card companies go through with plans to increase “swipe fees’.

 In a bipartisan letter, four federal lawmakers believe an increase in these fees would impact small businesses and families that are already dealing with high prices.